 The weak form is also often referred to as the reduced form because it is generally distinguished from the strong form of the word and undergoes the process of reduction.
 Reduction is the process that affects the quality and quantity of the sound.
 Thus, depending on the character of the change, reduction may be purely quantitative, qualitative, or zero.
-The reduction is called quantitative when it affects the length of sounds, e.g. me /mi:/ to /mi/.
+The reduction is called quantitative when it affects the length of sounds, e.g. me /mi:/ to /mɪ/.
+The reduction is called qualitative when it affects the length of sounds, e.g. me /mi:/ to /mɪ/.
 The reduction is called qualitative when the vowel changes its quality to a neutral sound, e.g. can /kæn/ to /kən/.
 Zero realisation or elision is the process when sounds are elided, e.g. of /əv/ to /v/ (see Roach 2009: 113).
 Table 15 presents the most common English function words in their strong and weak form: